AlexBoa45/TFM_Custom_FC_Ardupilot/README.md

 - Create the drivers to manage the drone control PCB with ArduPilot.
 - Evaluate the current design and expose space requirements.

-All the objectives have been accomplished.
+**All the objectives have been accomplished.
 This project was developed over 5 months and involved the design of my very first PCB.
 The result is a fully functional PCB that can be used in a drone and has been successfully ported to the ArduPilot firmware.
-The magnetometer and MicroSD capabilities are not yet functional and require further improvement; however, the remaining sensors and system capabilities are fully operational.
+The magnetometer and MicroSD capabilities are not yet functional and require further improvement; however, the remaining sensors and system capabilities are fully operational.**

-This repository contains all the documentation developed during the TFM.
+**This repository contains all the documentation developed during the TFM.
 All the design has been developed in Altium.
-BOM, CPL, Gerber, Master thesis and additional files can be found in this repository.
-NOTE: the explanation of porting custom PCB flight controller to ArduPilot, developemnt of the boards, space analysis and more can be foun in the thesis.
+BOM, CPL, Gerber, Master thesis and additional files can be found in this repository.**

+NOTE: the explanation of how to port a custom PCB flight controller to ArduPilot, development of a boards, space analysis and more can be found in the thesis.